-Determination of inventory quantities and cost allocation
+Determination of inventory quantities in the costing of inventories

-The Company determines the physical quantities of inventories on hand, in process or consumed through quantity surveys, soundings and a set percentage of raw material usage based on output.
-The determination of quantities considers factors such as concentration, density and split of inputs and outputs at different stages in the production process, which involve management estimates.
-Also, valuation of inventories at cost include various cost components and involve estimation of the split of inputs and the allocation of costs to the different stages in the production process and to outputs.
-The quantities of inventories and the cost allocation could vary significantly as a result of changes in the management's estimate of the factors considered in determining the physical quantities and the allocation of costs of the inventory.
+The Company's inventories, consisting mainly of industrial salt and chemicals - caustic soda, hydrochloric acid, liquid chlorine and sodium hypochlorite, are held in various forms throughout the different stages of the production process and are mostly contained in carriers or storage tanks.
+The physical quantities of inventories on hand, in process or consumed are determined through quantity surveys, soundings and a set percentage of raw material usage based on output.
+The determination of quantities considers factors such as concentration, density and split of inputs and outputs at different stages in the process, which involve management estimates.
+The quantities of inventories could vary significantly as a result of changes in the management's estimate of the factors considered in determining the physical quantities in the costing of inventories.